-After Nabil Kanso’s death in 2019, his estate was legally and functionally established by his two adult children, Daniel and Lilly Kanso, who manage the affairs of the estate and actively work to promote and guide the future of Kanso’s work.
+After Nabil Kanso’s death in 2019, his estate was legally and functionally established by his children, Daniel and Lilly, who lead the affairs of the estate and actively work to promote and guide the future of Kanso’s work.
 Kanso is survived by his wife of nearly 40 years, Randa, his daughter, Lilly, and his sons, Daniel and Sammy.

 Nabil Kanso with his family in 2018; From left to right: Randa Kanso (wife), Nabil Kanso, Lilly Kanso (daughter), and Daniel Kanso (son); Not pictured: Sammy Kanso (son)

 The Estate of Nabil Kanso operates a large facility located in Atlanta, GA.